Wolfieeewolf/LightscapePlugin/docs/SpatialEffectsSystem_Handover.md

 - Headers (.h) go in the include/ directory
 - Implementations (.cpp) go in the src/ directory
 - Keep matching directory structures in include/ and src/
-- Group related files in subdirectories (e.g., effects/TestEffect/)
+- Group related files in subdirectories based on functionality
+- Each file should be in the directory that matches its purpose:
+  - `core/` - Core plugin functionality
+  - `devices/` - Device management
+  - `grid/` - Spatial grid system
+  - `effects/` - Effects system
+  - `assignments/` - Device assignment UI

 ### 2. File Headers